Tutorial

 These are the GPUs built for production LLM serving at scale.
 They feature HBM memory with massive bandwidth, optimized Tensor Cores, and multi-GPU interconnects designed for distributed inference.

-NVIDIA B200: The New Standard
+NVIDIA B200: The Blackwell Standard

 The B200 is NVIDIA's Blackwell-architecture flagship, representing the current state of the art for LLM workloads.